 While meditation, eating for the gut, and forest bathing are no regrets activities that anyone can do to enhance wellbeing, none of it seems to make any specific difference to my PMDD.
 Only two things have done that: time and storytelling.
-Washing my hair, doing laundry, cooking a simple meal, making lists—these are all signs that my depressive episode is easing.
+Washing my hair, doing laundry, cooking a simple meal, making lists—these are all signs that my depressive episodes are easing.
 The stories I tell myself about bipolar and PMDD also have a positive impact on my ability to live with these conditions, helping me unlearn the bullshit I’ve internalised over the years, and reject the things that do not serve me.
 It is why I’ve lately started to define my illness as ‘PMDD with bipolar rising’.
 Do I imagine myself as a great writer, moodily brooding in a Paris garret, perhaps, or staring out of a gilt-framed painting in a famous museum (like Courbet above)?
-No, but in the western world at least, such is the archetype of the bipolar genius, who is usually white, male and single, an intense figure engaged in an act of creation that will be considered a gift to humanity.
-Hard work is rarely mentioned, nor the infrastructure and support that enables the genius to focus exclusively on his endeavours.
-Genius is reserved for the most powerful in society; it’s one of the reasons why I struggle with it (as well as why I am having a passionate love affair with rejection and failure).
+No, but in the western world at least, such is the archetype of the bipolar genius, who is usually white and male, an intense figure engaged in an act of creation that will be considered a gift to humanity.
+Hard work is rarely mentioned, nor the infrastructure and support (otherwise known as a wife) that enables the genius to focus exclusively on his endeavours.
+'Genius' is reserved for the most powerful in society; it’s one of the reasons why I struggle with the concept.
 And it certainly does not reflect the reality of living with bipolar disorder when, on some days, merely standing long enough to take a shower is a win.
 Any achievement, genius or otherwise, occurs despite the condition, not because of it.

-Storytelling is a sacred, though often abused activity, which is why it’s important to know why stories are being told, and for whose benefit.
+Storytelling is a sacred, though often abused activity, which is why it’s important to know who is doing the telling, why, and for whose benefit.
 My PMDD started with my periods, so will it stop with my periods, too?
 Will the menopause put an end to all this?
-I await the outcome of this story with interest, which is writing itself at this very moment.
+I await the outcome of this instalment, which is writing itself at this very moment, with interest.
 There are those who insist that mental illness doesn’t exist, that it’s the soil, not the plant that is at fault; the system, not the person.
 Or worse: 'What you believe, you receive' (in that case, I believe I'm going to win the lottery).
 These ways of thinking—these stories—do not acknowledge that illnesses such as PMDD and bipolar disorder are real, and are used to gaslight those who do have these illnesses.
 As I sit typing this in January 2021, I am aware that I too am guilty of downplaying my symptoms.
 At this time, my senses are cleaner and sharper; I am lucid and on top of things.
 But only a couple of weeks ago, on Christmas Day, I was a different person, catatonic, unable to move or speak, and incapable of Zooming my family.
 As I look back on that time only a fortnight ago, I am unrecognisable even to myself.
 Yet, I also know that it won't be long before I will be that person again.
 I suspect that even if I lived in a Utopian fantasy, in a house in the middle of a forest, my symptoms will continue to feel real and true to me.
 I must carry on telling the right stories.